akononovicius/physRisk-content-repository/articles/2020/reed-hughes.md

 Status: published
 Image_url: uploads/2020/reed-hughes-mechanism.png

-In this post we present a theoretical explore of the power-law distributions observed in the
+In this post we present a theoretical explanation for the power-law distributions observed in the
 [spatial growth of COVID-19]({filename}/articles/2020/covid-19-spatial-growth.md).
-From theoretical point-of-view it is interesting why power-law distribution is observed in the data, as typically epidemic spread itself is characterized by an exponential law (at least [SIR model]({filename}/articles/2020/sir-model.md) predicts this).
-Yet, the explanation is pretty simple and is based on Reed-Hughes mechanism [cite id="Reed2002PRE"].<!--more-->
+From theoretical point-of-view it is interesting why power-law distribution is observed in the data, as typical epidemic spread is characterized by an exponential distribution (at least the [SIR model]({filename}/articles/2020/sir-model.md) predicts this).
+Yet, the explanation is pretty simple and is based on the Reed-Hughes mechanism [cite id="Reed2002PRE"].<!--more-->

 So, [SIR model]({filename}/articles/2020/sir-model.md) predicts that in the initial stage of epidemic the growth of confirmed cases will be exponential.